eWaterCycle/sfincs-bmi-server/README.md

 make .. && make install
 ```

-Also solved by using cmake, it seems (?).
+Update: Also solved after switching from raw g++ call to cmake.